Introduction to Azure Active Directory Verifiable Credentials (preview)

 5. Azure Active Directory Verified Credentials Service

-An issuance and verification API and open-source SDK for W3C Verifiable Credentials that are signed with the
+An issuance and verification service in Azure and a REST API for W3C Verifiable Credentials that are signed with the

 did:ion method.
 They enable identity owners to generate, present, and verify claims.
 This forms the basis of trust between users of the systems.

 The scenario we use to explain how VCs work involves:

 - Proseware, a company that offers Woodgrove employees discounts.

 - Alice, an employee at Woodgrove, Inc. who wants to get a discount from Proseware

 Today, Alice provides a username and password to log onto Woodgrove’s networked environment.
 Woodgrove is deploying a VC solution to provide a more manageable way for Alice to prove she is an employee of Woodgrove.
 Proseware is using a VC solution compatible with Woodgrove's VC solution and they accept credentials issued by Woodgrove as proof of employment.